DAGWorks-Inc/burr/docs/getting_started/why-burr.rst

 While this involves multiple API calls, error-handling, etc... it is definitely possible to get a prototype that looks slick out without too much abstraction.

-Let's get this to production, however.
+Now, let's get this to production.
 We need to:

 #.
 Add monitoring to figure out if/why any of our API calls return strange results
 #.
 Understand the decisions made by the application -- E.G. why it chose certain modes, why it formatted a response correctly.
 This involves: